-How different are the present days.
+How different are the present days?
 By the much-discussed antics of US politics, our attention is brought to the Evangelicals.
-The reborn sensation and communication with Jesus of are reported as authentic experiences and many politicians openly share their experiences.
-Since we talk about a large percentage of US inhabitants, evangelical would make up around ten percent of the population, can we still agree that voices are only heard in pathological circumstances?
-And even not long ago in the permissive New Age, did we not witnessed countless regressions into voices and countless rebirths?
+The reborn sensation and communication with Jesus are reported as authentic experiences and many politicians openly share their experiences.
+Since we talk about a large percentage of US inhabitants, evangelicals would make up around ten percent of the population, can we still agree that voices are only heard in pathological circumstances?
+And even not long ago in the permissive New Age, did we not witness countless regressions into voices and countless rebirths?

 What we need now is to educate people about this strange capacity of our brain to create voices, to educate about the strong emotional imperative it entails, how it is experienced as truly authentic, and how inhibition and shyness disappear and the tendency to spread the voice is awakened.
 We have to learn how to make peace with this common trait, how to understand it and embed it within calmness and surround it with contextual knowledge in order to bring it back to the normal range of things we poor mortals have to deal with in the absence of Gods.

 Julian Jaynes, The origin of consciousness in the breakdown of the bicameral mind.
 Houghton Mifflin Company U.S. 1982

 Illustration: The god Khnum forming the future king with the right hand and the king’s ka with the left on the potter’s wheel.
 The ka points with its left hand to the mouth indicating the verbal function. ca. 1500 B.C.
 (JJ)

 Banner: Herbert Draper (1863–1920), Detail from Ulysses and the Sirens, 1909.
 Ferens Art Gallery.